top of page

 Theoretically, all one would have had to do was pay attention to how we ran things -they claimed responsibility for everything we did- so just keep doing that, right?
 Wrong.

 There was a time we told Scott that being a partner with Jon wouldn't do anything for him but cost a fortune in paying his building for him, that he was better off focusing on the haunt and not focusing so much on taking our business.
-Curious if he understands what we were getting at, now that he's spent and with nothing to show for it?
+Curious if he understands what we were getting at, now that he's spent and with little to show for it?
 I hope it was worth the 16 weekends you were open and the friendship you squandered when betraying us.

 And what about the haunt?
 Did the artists do their part, like they previously claimed they wanted to?